GiovannaCoqueiro/42cursus-so-long/README.md

   | E | exit |
   | P | player starting position |

-  <li>The map must contain  exact 1 exit, 1 player starting position and at least 1 collectible.</li>
+  <li>The map must contain exactly 1 exit, 1 player starting position and at least 1 collectible.</li>
   <li>The map must be rectangular.</li>
   <li>The map must be surrounded by walls.</li>
   <li>The map must have a valid path between the player starting position and the exit, and be able to collect all the collectibles.</li>